How to Conduct a Skill Gap Analysis in 2025 (+Template)

 • Security risk assessment: 60% proficient, 40% intermediate.

-Step 4: Create targeted upskilling plan
+Step 4: Create a targeted upskilling plan

-• Implement specialized cybersecurity training courses, focusing on the identified areas.
+• Implement specialized cybersecurity training courses focusing on the identified areas.

 • Encourage employees to obtain relevant cybersecurity certifications.